 |December 28, 2012|

-The Northern Gulf of Mexico Bryde’s whale is currently threatened by collisions with vessels, acoustic disturbance from seismic airguns and other oil and gas-related activities, military activities, vessel noise, oil spills, and pollution.
+Bryde’s/Rice’s whale is currently threatened by collisions with vessels, acoustic disturbance from seismic airguns and other oil and gas-related activities, military activities, entanglement in fishing gear, aquaculture, vessel noise, oil spills, and pollution.

-Bryde’s whale sightings in the Gulf of Mexico are rare, as are strandings.
-On 29 January 2019, a 38-foot male Bryde’s whale stranded in the Florida’s Everglades.
+Bryde’s/Rice’s whale sightings are rare, as are strandings.
+On 29 January 2019, a 38-foot male stranded in the Florida’s Everglades.
 A necropsy of the whale determined that the whale was underweight and examination of its stomach revealed a piece of hard plastic, approximately 5 cm by 7.5 cm in size.
 The plastic piece had sliced through part of the whale’s stomach, which likely contributed to its death.
-The whale’s skeleton is now at the Smithsonian Institution in Washington, D.C., where scientists will use it as a “type specimen” for the species.
+That whale’s skeleton is now at the Smithsonian Institution in Washington, D.C., and represents the holotype for the new species.

 Current Conservation Efforts